 LGBTQIA+ Rights

-Mission: The Ali Forney Center houses and protects homeless LGBT youth living on the streets of New York.
+Mission: Our mission is to protect LGBTQ youths from the harms of homelessness and empower them with the tools needed to live independently.
 Our Street Outreach Team educates teens about safe sex and HIV prevention.
 We have grown to provide medical and mental health services.
 We also provide volunteer mentors, educational and career programs, life skills training and much more.
 Our goal is to not only provide food, water, and shelter: Our goal is to transform the lives of these young people so that they may reclaim their lives and never live on the streets again.

 Website: http://www.aliforneycenter.org/get-involved/volunteer-opportunities/